 Certain law enforcement personnel are exempt from provisions of the law and may carry a weapon on school property.
-Additionally, individuals licensed to carry weapons that are on campus for a legitimate reason (such as picking up or dropping off a student or serving as a teacher).
+Additionally, individuals licensed to carry weapons that are on campus for a legitimate reason (such as picking up or dropping off a student or serving as a teacher) may possess a weapon in a school safety zone in a locked compartment of a motor vehicle or one which is in a locked container in or a locked firearms rack which is on a motor vehicle.
 Individuals who are not licensed to carry weapons in accordance with applicable law may keep a weapon in his or her vehicle in a locked compartment within the vehicle when that vehicle is being used by someone 21 years of age or older and he or she is dropping off or picking up a student at the school or official school function.
 The provisions of the law apply at all times, even when school is not in session.
 Violation of the law by a licensed individual is a misdemeanor, and violation of the law by an unlicensed individual is a felony.
-Violation of the law by any individual with a dangerous weapon or machine gun is a felony.